P3Ambiental/docs/guides_and_standards/design.md

 # Graphics

 * We should minimise the use of graphic elements in the app.
 Obviously, items such as logos will need to be a graphic.
 Where possible use fonts as indicated below.
-For icons, we will be using font awesome and for all other graphics please use CSS, XML, HTML.
+For icons, we will be using fontawesome (https://fontawesome.com/) and for all other graphics please use CSS, XML, HTML.

 # Fonts

 * Futura
-* Javacom (The Rubbish App)
+* Javacom (The Rubbish App) https://www.dafont.com/javacom.font
-* Noteworthy Light (Be the Solution!)
+* Noteworthy Light (Be the Solution!) http://www.cufonfonts.com/en/font/14469/noteworthy

 # Other Guidelines